contentstack/cli/packages/contentstack/README.md

 ```
 USAGE
-  $ csdx config:set:region [REGION] [-d <value> -m <value> -n <value>]
+  $ csdx config:set:region [REGION] [-d <value> -m <value> --ui-host <value> -n <value>]

 ARGUMENTS
   REGION  Name for the region

 FLAGS
-  -d, --cda=<value>   Custom host to set for content delivery API, if this flag is added then cma and name flags are
+  -d, --cda=<value>   Custom host to set for content delivery API, if this flag is added then cma, ui-host and name
-                      required
+                      flags are required
-  -m, --cma=<value>   Custom host to set for content management API, , if this flag is added then cda and name flags are
+  -m, --cma=<value>   Custom host to set for content management API, , if this flag is added then cda, ui-host and name
-                      required
+                      flags are required
-  -n, --name=<value>  Name for the region, if this flag is added then cda and cma flags are required
+  -n, --name=<value>  Name for the region, if this flag is added then cda, cma and ui-host flags are required
+  --ui-host=<value>   Custom UI host to set for CLI, if this flag is added then cda, cma and name flags are required

 DESCRIPTION
   Set region for CLI